 Light-induced superconducting-like properties in high-Tc cuprates

-Recent experiments suggest that, while the individual Cu-O striped planes may in fact be in a highly coherent state (in which stripes just modulate superconductivity), on the other hand stripes would highly frustrate the interlayer (c direction) coherent transport and therefore inhibit 3D superconductivity.
+Recent experiments suggest that, while the individual Cu-O striped planes may be in a highly coherent state, in which superconductivity is spatially modulated, the stripes completely frustrate the interlayer tunnelling, thus inhibiting a 3D superconducting state.

 |Light induced Superconductivity in a Stripe-ordered Cuprate|